 This actress is best known for her role as Ellenor Frutt on the TV legal drama The Practice.
 For years, she also worked with the hearing impaired as an interpreter and teacher.
 When stiff hands prevented her from signing, she sought help, though it took months to discover she had RA.
 Since then, she has spoken out for early diagnosis and treatment of the disease.

-She's probably best remembered as the always-scheming Janice Soprano Baccalieri from The Sopranos, and she's lived with rheumatoid arthritis since she was very young.
+She's probably best known as the always-scheming Janice Soprano Baccalieri from The Sopranos, and she's lived with rheumatoid arthritis since she was very young.
 It wasn't until she was older that she began to see a doctor regularly and manage her disease.
 Turturro, who also has diabetes, turned to yoga and healthy eating to ease her symptoms.

 His acting resume spanned five decades.
 At the peak of his career, Coburn was struck with RA, which left him unable to work, or even walk, at times for nearly 10 years.
 He credited an alternative medicine in helping him feel better and well enough to act again, leading to a supporting actor Academy Award in 1999.